 After an expansion project in October 2005, headed by Hopf Monument in Austin, two new panels were added to the current Memorial structure.
 The Memorial now has 13 black granite panels, with the capacity to hold a total of 527 names.
 Currently, there are 526 names listed on the memorial.

 The granite used to construct the Memorial was taken from the same quarry as the black granite used to construct the Vietnam Veterans Memorial.
 Many of the names which appear on these walls can also be found on the National Law Enforcement Officers Memorial, located in Washington D.C. and more recently, the Texas Peace Officers' Memorial on the grounds of the Texas State Capitol.

 Standing in the center, watching over the names of the Lost Lawmen, stands a lifelike Bronze statue of an early Texas Sheriff and his horse, holding his hat in his hand as he pays a final tribute to all his fallen comrades.

 The artist and architect of the memorial, Bob Coffee, of Coffee, Crier & Schenck Architects in Austin, was recognized in 1999 by the Society of American Registered Architects, New York Council, with its acclaimed Design Award of Merit.

-See pictures from the 2017 Lost Lawman Ceremony (photos by Robbin Cresswell, San Antonio TX)
+See photos from our most recent 2019 Lost Lawman Ceremony (photos by Robbin Cresswell, San Antonio TX)